ahmadmhdyones/protect-laravel/README.md

 - There is no way to decrypt the source code, the **only one who will have the source code is you**[^5].

+- You may face some problems/issues when you use encryption commands:

+  - [failed to open stream: No such file or directory](https://github.com/SiavashBamshadnia/Laravel-Source-Encrypter/issues/13) (*just modify the `Laravel-Source-Encrypter/src/SourceEncryptCommand.php` file*[^6])

+  - You may run the encryption command and everything went well, but you got an exception about `.gitignore`.
+You don't have to worry about that.
+Keep going and ignore that exception.

 ## See Also

 ### phpBolt